iushv/repochat/README.md

 # RepoChat 🤖

-A RAG-based agentic AI assistant that helps you understand and query code repositories using natural language.
+A RAG-based agentic AI assistant that helps you understand and query code repositories using natural language. **Works completely offline** with local LLM and embeddings, or use cloud APIs for faster setup.

 ## Features